Hammack History, Family Crest & Coats of Arms

 Later, West-Acre in Norfolk was home to a branch of the family.
 "It is the property of A. Hamond, Esq., whose seat here, High House, is a handsome mansion in the Italian style, finely situated in a well-wooded park.
 The church is partly in the early and partly in the later English style, with a square embattled tower, and contains the mausoleum of the Hamond family, and many beautiful monuments to several of its members."

-Important Dates for the Hammack family
+Early History of the Hammack family

 This web page shows only a small excerpt of our Hammack research.
 Another 136 words (10 lines of text) covering the years 1209, 1647, 1579, 1600, 1658, 1605, 1660, 1630, 1681, 1672, 1716, 1621, 1654, 1665 and are included under the topic Early Hammack History in all our PDF Extended History products and printed products wherever possible.